John Green: Booklist magazine and Looking for Alaska

 In 2001, Green was hired as an editorial assistant at the book review journal Booklist, later becoming a production editor.
-Whilst there he reviewed hundreds of books, particularly on literary fiction, Islam, and conjoined twins.
+While there he reviewed hundreds of books, particularly on literary fiction, Islam, boxing, and conjoined twins.
 He also wrote radio essays for NPR's All Things Considered and Chicago's public radio station WBEZ.
 He wrote essays for WBEZ after beginning an email correspondence with Amy Krouse Rosenthal, who became a close friend and mentor.

 While working at Booklist, Green met author Ilene Cooper, whose example persuaded him he could write a novel, saying, "I saw that real people like Ilene wrote books; they weren't written in ivory towers."
 Cooper invited Green to lunch to discuss his future.
 She set a deadline for Green to present her with a draft of his first book, which Green failed to present to her twice over.
 Near the end of 2001, Green suffered from a mental health crisis so severe he could not eat, and instead drank only two-liter bottles of Sprite.
 He lived with his parents for a brief time while seeing a psychiatrist and going on medication.
 When he returned to Chicago, he began writing Looking for Alaska.
 Green wrote the novel divided into "before" and "after" the character Alaska's death, with chapters denoted through the number of days before or after the death.
 The structure was partially inspired by Green's reaction to the terrorist attacks of September 11, 2001, months prior, and its status as a dividing line in history and in people's lives.